-To get one of the above services, call your Medi-Cal managed care health plan directly.
-If you are not in a Medi-Cal managed care health plan, you may be able to
+To get one of the above services, call your Medi-Cal managed care plan directly.
+If you are not in a Medi-Cal managed care plan, you may be able to get these services from individual providers and clinics that accept Medi-Cal.
+Madera County Department of Behavioral Health Services may be able to help you find a provider or clinic that can help you or may give you some ideas on how to find a provider or clinic.

-Any pharmacy that accepts Medi-Cal can fill prescriptions to treat a mental health condition.
+Any pharmacy that accepts Medi-Cal can fill prescriptions to